Key Benefits At A Glance:

 Daily probiotic supplementation is considered a necessary component of any healthy diet.
 It supports health for the whole family - from kids to adults.
 While probiotics may be added in foods such as yogurts and smoothies, direct probiotic supplementation provides the highest amount of beneficial live and active cultures.
 Probiotics should be a routine part of a daily lifestyle to help maintain optimal health conditions.

 Probiotics to the rescue -

-As the evidence on the benefits of probiotics is building, several studies suggest that these natural remedies, which contain beneficial bacteria, may help prevent or relieve some digestive problems.
+Evidence is building that these natural remedies, which contain beneficial bacteria, may help prevent or relieve some digestive problems.
 Many medical doctors as well as natural health practitioners have long recognized that probiotics can often help people with digestive disorders such as irritable bowel syndrome (IBS), diarrhea, gas and bloating.
 They may also help regulate the immune system.
 They may even protect against common respiratory infections.

 Not all probiotics are created equal!
 How to choose the right one?

 Probiotics are critically important for health, and the data confirming their benefits just keeps piling up.
 But where to start?
 With numerous probiotic strains out there, what works best for diarrhea?
 For use after a round of powerful antibiotics?
 Or what’s best for daily maintenance?
 And do they all work the same?
 Here’s what you need to know before buying and using probiotics.